New York City, Chapter 2.5: Hello, Brooklyn

 This time around, I took a special interest in Brooklyn, spawned by my eagerness to lay eyes on Capote's former dwelling, even if I could only stand out in the street and admire it (and take myriad photos).
 After a brief stint sauntering about Brooklyn Heights, my host/friend/former college roommate and I Uber-ed over to Williamsburg to take in the panoramic sights of a pair of rooftop bars.

-Two failed attempts at thrift shopping for ugly Christmas sweaters later, we were shoving our faces, as the expression goes, with a couple of Crif Dogs — this nifty little gourmet hot dog place on Driggs Avenue (plus a second location on Saint Marks Place in Manhattan) that plays nonstop pop hits from the previous decade, such as the tasteful selection of Ne-Yo songs we were treated to during our time there.
+Two failed attempts at thrift shopping for ugly Christmas sweaters later, we were shoving our faces at Crif Dogs, this nifty little gourmet hot dog place on Driggs Avenue (plus a second location on Saint Marks Place in Manhattan) that plays nonstop pop hits from the previous decade, such as the tasteful selection of Ne-Yo songs we were treated to during our time there.

-Onto some other night where we rode the metro for a considerable jaunt before stopping in Dyker Heights, a Brooklyn neighborhood dangerously close to Staten Island, where the rich folk go all out with their Christmas decorations, which is to say, their Christmas lights.
+During one of the subsequent evenings, we rode the metro for a considerable jaunt before stopping in Dyker Heights, a Brooklyn neighborhood dangerously close to Staten Island where the rich folk go all out with their Christmas lights.
 Freezing our rear ends off, we walked up and down the streets of the neighborhood, time and again being dazzled by the holiday displays.
-The most memorable was a home lit entirely with white lights, as I recall, that resembled the McCallister residence in, again, the Home Alone movies (the first and second, that is; we can forget the other two even happened).
+The most memorable was a home lit entirely with white lights that resembled the McCallister residence in, again, the Home Alone movies (the first and second, that is; we can forget the others even happened).

 Of course, as my friend resides in Manhattan, we spent time getting into shenanigans over there as well, to include Rockefeller Center and its magnificent tree; Louis C.K. at Madison Square Garden; a silent disco atop another rooftop establishment; a pop-up Swiss restaurant; and stopping by to listen to a fruity-looking band called Pinc Louds (they were actually quite good) before getting on the metro one afternoon.